top of page

 Stamp Duty

-Stamp Duty Land Tax (SDLT) rates are changing from 1st April 2025.
+Stamp Duty Land Tax (SDLT) rates chnaged from 1st April 2025.

-Stamp Duty Land Tax (SDLT or Stamp Duty) rates are changing from 1st April 2025, bringing an end to the temporary increases to thresholds that were put in place in September 2022.
+Stamp Duty Land Tax (SDLT or Stamp Duty) rates changed from from 1st April 2025, which brought an end to the temporary increases to thresholds that were put in place in September 2022.
 Whilst this change will impact everyone planning to move, it's first-time buyers who will be the most affected.

-Currently first-time buyers pay no stamp duty when buying a home worth £425,000.
-This threshold will drop to £300,000, meaning they will go from paying nothing to paying £6,250 on stamp duty.
+Previously, first-time buyers paid no stamp duty when buying a home worth £425,000.
+This threshold has dropped to £300,000, meaning they will go from paying nothing to paying £6,250 on stamp duty.

 How is Stamp Duty changing?

-• As mentioned above, the nil rate threshold for first-time buyers will return to the previous level of £300,000.
+• As mentioned above, the nil rate threshold for first-time buyers has returned to the previous level of £300,000.

-• The maximum purchase price for which First-Time Buyers Relief (a reduced stamp duty rate) can be claimed will return to the previous level of £500,000.
+• The maximum purchase price for which First-Time Buyers Relief (a reduced stamp duty rate) can be claimed has returned to the previous level of £500,000.

 bottom of page